 Since there are tons of space outside, there is plenty of room for activities to build strength and confidence in motor abilities.
-Not just with playground equipment but utilising the things right there in the backyard.
+Not just with playground equipment but utilizing the things right there in the backyard.

-Adding toys to practice is a creative opportunity to utilise toys such as tricycles or scooters that require them to maneuver and pedal, engaging their extremities with a fun and engaging activity.
+Adding toys to practice is a creative opportunity to utilize toys such as tricycles or scooters that require them to maneuver and pedal, engaging their extremities with a fun and engaging activity.
 There’s also a lot of work that can be done with simply a box of chalk.
 Use chalk on the driveway and draw a series of boxes to play hopscotch.
-Hopscotch helps increase balance, improves coordination and also helps learn numbers.
+Hopscotch helps increase balance, improves coordination, and also helps learn numbers.
 Or write the letters of their name in a different sequence and ask your child to spell it out by jumping on the letters to spell their name in the correct order.

 Take A Walk

-Taking a walk with your kids around the neighbourhood or down to the park instead of driving can help them get more opportunities to enhance their gross motor skills.
+Taking a walk with your kids around the neighborhood or down to the park instead of taking the car can help them get more opportunities to enhance their gross motor skills.
 Try giving them some instruction when walking to add variety, such as marching or skipping.